dimsemenov/Magnific-Popup/website/documentation.md

 }
 {% endhighlight %}

-To modify content after it's loaded, but before it's added to popup there is `parseAjax` callback:
+To modify content after it's loaded, or to select and show just specific element from loaded file, there is a `parseAjax` callback:

 {% highlight javascript %}
 callbacks: {
   parseAjax: function(jqXHR) {
     console.log('Loading of ajax content finished.
 Object:', jqXHR);
     // You can modify value of jqXHR.responseText here.
 It's used as a content for popup.

+    // For example, to show just #some-element:
-    // e.g. jqXHR.responseText = $(jqXHR.responseText).find('.some-element');
+    // jqXHR.responseText = $(jqXHR.responseText).find('#some-element');
   }
 }
 {% endhighlight %}